Adaptive multiplication of rank-structured matrices in linear complexity: Coarsening

-The block tree $\ctprod$ induced by the multiplication is frequently much finer than a block tree $\ctIK$ we would like to use to approximate the product.
+The block tree $\ctprod$ induced by the multiplication is frequently much finer than the prescribed block tree $\ctIK$ we would like to use to approximate the product.
 Figure~\ref{fi:blocks} shows a simple one-dimensional example: on the left we have the block structure of $\ctIJ$ and $\ctJK$, on the right the induced block structure $\ctprod$.

 Fortunately, it is possible to prove \cite[Section~2.2]{GRHA02} in standard situations that every admissible block in $\ctIK$ is split into only a bounded number $C_{XY}$ of sub-blocks in $\ctprod$, and this fact still allows us to construct efficient algorithms for the matrix multiplication.
 This effect is visible in Figure~\ref{fi:blocks}: every block on the left-hand side is split into at most $16$ sub-blocks on the right-hand side.